bkonkle/docs/_sources/serversetup.txt

 Initial Setup
 -------------

-Create an Ubuntu 10.10 (Maverick) server instance.
+Create an Ubuntu 12.10 (Precise) server instance.
 Once the build is complete, log in and install emacs.
 Configure it as the default::

+    $ apt-get update
 	$ apt-get install emacs23-nox
 	$ update-alternatives --config editor

 Set up sudo access::

     $ visudo

 Under this line:

 .. code-block:: none